mobxjs/mobx-react-lite/README.md

 As for options, it is an optional object with the following optional properties:

 -   `forwardRef`: pass `true` to use [`forwardRef`](https://reactjs.org/docs/forwarding-refs.html) over the inner component, pass `false` (the default) otherwise.
--   `useForceUpdate`: pass a custom hook that should make a component re-render (or not) when changes are detected.

 ```tsx
 import { observer, useObservable } from "mobx-react-lite"